TraXxx1/docker-message-board/README.md

 cd docker-message-board
 docker-compose up --build
 ```
-**Note:** You gotta have docker components and dokcer-compose installed im your machine
+**Note:** You gotta have docker components and dokcer-compose installed in your machine

 **Visit:** http://localhost:8080